shelbyspees/speesblog/_posts/2015-04-14-douglas-crockford.md

 >**Seibel:** And what are you looking for?
 >
 >**Crockford:** I'm looking for quality of presentation.
 I want to see what he thinks is something he's proud of.
 I want to see evidence that in fact he is the author of the thing that he's defending.
 I find that it much more effective than asking them to solve puzzles or trivia questions.
 I see all that kind of stuff as useless.
 But <mark>how effectively they can communicate, that's a skill that I'm hiring for</mark>.

+This point struck a chord with me since I religiously follow [/r/cscareerquestions](http://www.reddit.com/r/cscareerquestions) and the subreddit constantly discussed how to prepare for technical interviews.
+Should we have to practice dozens of [algorithms problems](http://www.careercup.com/page?pid=algorithm-interview-questions) in order to show that we're qualified for a job?

+While I think there's absolutely a place for the current trend of having candidates whiteboard-code a solution to a difficult problem, Crockford gives a nice solution to a gap I've noticed when I hear about the hiring process.

+Non-technical interviewers ask behavioral questions to judge the candidate's personality and work style.
+Technical interviewers ask coding questions to test the candidate's technical knowledge.
+Shouldn't the candidate's prospective team have a chance to judge the candidate on both their technical knowledge and their softer traits (personality, communication, presentation skills)?